BradBurr-Github/Text-Shell/README.md

 This project is not currently licensed.
 <a id="contributing"></a>
 ## Contributing
-Please email me with any comments and suggestions about Text Shell.
+Please email me with any comments and suggestions about JATE.
 <a id="tests"></a>
 ## Tests
 npm run test